Last updated:

 SEO keywords are search terms you want to rank for.
 There are two main types of keywords when it comes to SEO copywriting:

-Most small businesses’ SEO efforts should be trying to rank for long tai keywords since it's impractical to compete for a head term against industry giants on the search results page.
+Most small businesses’ SEO efforts should be trying to rank for long tail keywords since it's impractical to compete for a head term against industry giants on the search results page.

 A product listing Oja might have is plantain, this is a query they’ll want to optimize to rank high on the search results page for maximum traffic.